 A Little Something Different

-This quirky novel certainly lives up to its name: 14 different characters chronicle the blooming romance between Gabe and Lea.
+This quirky new adult romance novel certainly lives up to its name: 14 different characters chronicle the blooming romance between Gabe and Lea.

 From the Starbucks barista to the delivery guy, everyone is rooting for the two students to take their flirting one step further.
 If the multiple perspectives deter you, don’t worry!
 Sandy Hall weaves them into such a perfect whole, your heart might grow fourteen sizes larger.